dmorehouse/jets-docs/_docs/assets.md

 Folder | Description | Checksum
 --- | --- | ---
-public/packs | Where webpacker assets are compiled to.
+public/assets | Where sprockets-jets assets are compiled to.
+You defined js and css files in `app/assets` and sprockets will compile, add checksums to the file names and save them to `public/assets`.
+You can also create images have sprockets add the checksum to the images files. | Yes public/packs | Where **bin/webpack** assets are compiled to.
 You defined js and css files in `app/javascript/packs` and webpacker will compile, add checksums to the file names and save them to `public/packs`.
-You can also create images in `app/javascript/images` and have webpacker add the checksum to the images files. | Yes public/assets | Additional custom assets you might have. | No public/images | Public images. | No
+You can also create images in `app/javascript/images` and have webpacker add the checksum to the images files. | Yes public/images | Public images. | No

 ## Example with asset_path